-Reflux surgery is needed when the upper part of the stomach protrudes (herniates) into the upper inside of the chest (thorax).
-A bulge forms (a hiatus hernia) in the diaphragm above the stomach (oesophagus) due to a weakness in the diaphragm opening.
+reflux surgery is needed when the upper part of the stomach protrudes (herniates) into the chest (thorax).
+A bulge forms (a hiatus hernia) as the stomach pushes up through the diaphragm due to a weakness in the diaphragm opening.

 Reflux Surgery in brief